ricoThaka/ricothaka.github.io/_includes/dearcoral-last-period.md

 ## Dear_Coral
 I want you to keep up with [my Worknotes](https://ricothaka.github.io/worknotes02),like its supersafe!
-Your teachers should be interested, Im young and im assigned a lot of advanced duties at [NASAJPL](https://www.jpl.nasa.gov/social) its very #SocialMediaOrented but at the thing is I have to work independantly bc its like right up the street!
+Your teachers should be interested, Im young and im assigned a lot of advanced duties at [NASAJPL](https://www.jpl.nasa.gov/social) its very #SocialMediaOrented but at the thing is I have to work independantly bc its like right up the street! i also made a page with some [FacebookVideos you are in](https://ricothaka.github.io/sandbox) you have to scroll down bc there is a [Python Interpeter](https://trinket.io/python3/ecd8629589) and [Normani song abt a Fight i think we had, an she corrected my energy, im not as angry](https://youtu.be/DsQtk7bHhws)

 ![Savanah_decatur](https://media.tenor.com/9VyoIv_p4hsAAAAM/outkast-bop-n-step.gif)